TOMA (Caldas da Rainha)

-TOMA is the local bus service in Caldas da Rainha, a medium-sized city in western central Portugal.
-Toma means "take this" in Portuguese, commemorating everyman figure Zé Povinho, whose image appears on the buses.
+TOMA is the local bus service in Caldas da Rainha city, administrative centre of the Oeste (intermunicipal community), Portugal.
+Toma means "take this" in Portuguese, commemorating everyman figure Zé Povinho.
 Service was inaugurated by the Câmara Municipal (municipal chamber, or city council) on 15 May 2007, the municipal holiday.

 System overview

 TOMA service consists of three routes: Linha Azul (Blue Line), Linha Laranja (Orange Line), and Linha Verde (Green Line).
 The Blue line uses two minibuses and runs between the western and eastern ends of town.
 The Orange and Green lines each operate using a single twenty-nine-seat minibus on loop routes.

 The Orange and the Green lines were inaugurated on 15 May 2007, as part of the first phase of TOMA service.
 In May 2008, the municipality announced TOMA's third route, the Blue Line, which serves the northern areas of the city not included in the two first-phase routes.
 The new route operates using two buses, rather than the single bus used by each of the other two routes.
 Introduction of the new line was delayed, because the company that won the bid to operate the line decided not to undertake the project after all.
 The municipality inaugurated the new route on 19 September 2009, Public Transport Day.

 TOMA service runs from 7:30 a.m. to 7:30 p.m. on weekdays and from 8:00 a.m to 1:30 p.m. on Saturdays, with no service on Sundays.
 All routes operate at 30–35-minute intervals, except for non-rush hour service on the Blue Line, which runs hourly.

-Since 16 August 2011, a trip on TOMA costs €1.10 without a pass and €0.55 with a pass, called TTT – Título de Transporte do TOMA.
-Passengers receive volume discounts for purchasing multiple trips simultaneously.
-They can also purchase passes for unlimited rides for given number of days.
-On January 9, 2008, the city council announced that persons in wheelchairs would ride free of charge.
+On 1 January 2025, Oeste (intermunicipal community) became the first region in Portugal with free public transport through Passe M Oeste, where residents, workers and students from the 12 municipalities of Oeste can travel by bus for free.
+TOMA urban public transport and Rodoviária do Oeste interurban public transport have benefited from this measure.

+For non-residents, non-students and non-workers, TOMA's trips include the following types - the TTT - TOMA Transport Ticket (pre-purchased ticket system) and pre-paid cards, in the TRAVEL-A-TRAVEL and DAY-TO-DAY types.
+These cards are sold at the TOMA service point (commercial agency at the Rodoviária do Oeste terminal) or on board the vehicle.